 VR Music Videos, is a project/prototype/proof of concept collaboration between Abstract Worlds and Wellingborough's live looped electro-acoustic dance-punk contemporary R&B singer-songwriter Paul Strummer (who is also Paul Ireland from Abstract Worlds, Paul Strummer is a stage name).

 By applying for a grant in November 2018, Abstract Worlds had hoped to secure UK Research and Innovation, Innovate UK, Industrial Strategy Challenge Fund, Audience of the Future, Production innovation for immersive content research grant funding to move forward with this project in a big way in 2019, but unfortunately the grant funding application was unsuccessful.
-Nevertheless, this project will move forward in 2019, albeit with scaled down ambitions, to help promote Paul Strummer's third album release.
-But even scaled down the deliverables will still be ground breaking.
+Update: In July 2019 we applied for a second grant funding opportunity with Innovate UK, which also failed!

 VR Music Videos Proof Of Concept Video, created in November 2018 as par of grant application